-- 1. Because tap water levels in Waterford were below instrument detection limits (< 0.5 ppb) and therefore below the federal Maximum Contaminant Limit of 5 ppb (Total PCBs), no tap water exposure scenario would be evaluated in the risk assessment. - 2.
-Recreational river use would be broken down by age group due to anticipated differences in river usage according to age.
-Exposure point concentrations for river sediments are needed since the historic data base deals with the "Hot Spots" and does not quantify levels typical to shoreline materials.

-3. Fish consumption will be addressed on the basis that people will continue to ignore the fishing ban, as has been noted in previous studies.
+1. Because tap water levels in Waterford (the first municipal water intake from the Hudson downstream of the Ft.
+Edward area) were below instrument detection limits (< 0.1 ppb) and therefore below the federal Maximum Contaminant Limit of

+0.5 ppb (Total PCBs), an evaluation of a tap water exposure scenario was not planned for the risk assessment.

+- 2. Recreational river use would be broken down by age group due to anticipated differences in river usage according to age.
+Exposure point concentrations for river sediments are needed since the historic data base deals with the "Hot Spots" and does not quantify levels typical to shoreline materials. - 3.
+Fish consumption will be addressed on the basis that people will continue to ignore the fishing ban, as has been noted in previous studies.
 The most current data covers fish levels to 1988.
-The FDA-established level of 2 ppm in fish is not acceptable to EPA.
+The FDA-established tolerance for total PCBs in fish is 2 ppm.